CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 These days, sandwiches in restaurants cost $15+ and are mediocre at best.
 However, I firmly believe that if you use premium ingredients and properly prepare them, you can make a cheap sandwich at home that will rock your world.

 ### The Fundamentals
 For the basic roast beef sandwich, we rely on nothing but bread, meat, and cheese.
-If use quality roast beef, properly butter and toast the bread, and use a good cheese, you will have a sandwich that is better than 90% of the sandwiches you can buy.
+If you use quality roast beef, properly butter and toast the bread, and use a good cheese, you will have a sandwich that is better than 90% of the sandwiches you can buy.

 Brioche or ciabatta buns are a great starting place, with high-quality Japanese mayo, and muenster cheese.
 The roast beef is the star of the show, and you should not skimp on it.
 I think it costs $15/lb, and it is well worth it.
 It should be shaved, not sliced, and it will be so thin that it will almost melt in your mouth.
 Do not be tempted to warm the meat, as it will lose its delicate texture.
 If you do a good job toasting the buns, they will bring warmth to the sandwich.